Rose Syrup French 75

 Notes

-If you would like a stronger floral flavor, increase the rose syrup to 1 ounce.
+If you want your rose syrup cocktail to have a stronger floral flavor, increase the rose syrup to 1 ounce.

 The classic French 75 is made with Champagne, a sparkling wine from a specific region in France.
 But you should feel free to substitute any dry sparkling wine in this cocktail.